irsbugs/cmrt/CMRT_Spark_Mail.md

 * Checking the Fist and Last names are Title case.
 * Checking that there is no spamming of the input form.

+# Creating a CiviCRM Profile for Newsletter Subscriber contact

+This will create a form to capture a new individual contact who wishes to subscribe to the Newletter.

+They only provide: First name.
+Last name and Email address.

+Steps:

+* Go to Administer → Customize Data and Screens → Profiles
+* Copy the **Your Registration Info** profile and give it the new name **Newsletter Subscriber Form**
+* Open the **Advanced Settings**
+	* **Add contacts to a group?** select **Newsletter Recipients**
+ 	* Note that there is a **Include reCAPTCHA?** option.
+This provided/requires a sign-up with Google.
+* Save

+Every Individual created via this profile is automatically added to the group Newsletter Recipients